Biosafety Program

 Affected personnel choosing not to receive a vaccination must complete the Decline to Vaccinate portion of the Consent or Decline of Vaccination Form.
 The department supervisor must ensure that the completed and signed decline form is placed in the individual’s department personnel file.

-Information about specific vaccines and exposure tests commonly give to personnel can be viewed form the CDC web site.
+Information about specific vaccines and exposure tests commonly give to personnel can be viewed on the CDC web site.

 • Hepatitis A